cmgrayb/ha-dyson/.copilot/testing-guidelines.md

 **Always use terminal commands directly instead of VSCode tasks** for testing and quality checks.
 VSCode task outputs are not accessible for validation.

+**🚫 CRITICAL: AI Assistant Instructions**

+- **NEVER use run_vs_code_task tool** - This breaks the workflow and causes frustration
+- **NEVER attempt to run VSCode tasks** - Always use run_in_terminal with the actual commands
+- **ALWAYS use terminal commands** - These provide accessible, verifiable output
+- When a user mentions VSCode tasks, translate them to equivalent terminal commands
+- Example: Instead of "Run Black (Format)" task, use `black custom_components/dyson_local/`

 ### 🚀 Quick Start: Pre-Push Preparation

 For convenience, there's a VSCode task that runs the complete pre-push sequence: